FabricMC/fabric-docs/develop/networking.md

 At the same time, we've defined:

-- A `Identifier` used to identify our packet's payload.
+- An `Identifier` used to identify our packet's payload.
 For this example our identifier will be `example-mod:summon_lightning`.

 @[code lang=java transclude={13-13}](@/reference/latest/src/main/java/com/example/docs/networking/basic/SummonLightningS2CPayload.java)